 Mr. Moore has extensive courtroom experience in patent and commercial litigation cases, including trying numerous patent and commercial litigation cases to a jury.
 Mr. Moore’s jury trial experience includes handling several multi-week multi-patent cases in which juries have returned verdicts of non-infringement and invalidity for his clients.
 Mr. Moore further has argued at and examined witnesses in numerous Markman hearings, after which courts issued claim construction rulings that have caused cases to resolve favorably for his clients.
 Mr. Moore also frequently argues before the Federal Circuit, and has argued before the en banc Federal Circuit.

 Mr. Moore was listed in 2018 and 2019 by The Best Lawyers in America® for Intellectual Property Litigation and in 2020 for Intellectual Property Litigation and Patent Litigation.
 He was recognized as a "Super Lawyer" in Intellectual Property Litigation in 2019 and the five years immediately preceding by Super Lawyers magazine.
-Mr. Moore was recognized as an "IP Star" in 2019 and the three years immediately preceding by Managing Intellectual Property magazine.
-He was named a top patent practitioner in 2019 and the three years immediately preceding by IAM Patent 1000 – The World’s Leading Patent Practitioners.
+Mr. Moore was recognized as an "IP Star" in 2020 and the four years immediately preceding by Managing Intellectual Property magazine.
+He was named a top patent practitioner in 2020 and the four years immediately preceding by IAM Patent 1000 – The World’s Leading Patent Practitioners.
 Mr. Moore is listed in the 2009, 2010 and 2011 editions of Chambers USA: America's Leading Lawyers for Business for Intellectual Property Law.
 He was named to The International Who’s Who of Business Lawyers for Patents in 2013 and 2014 and The International Who's Who of Patent Lawyers in 2013.

 The firm served as lead counsel on behalf of a number of defendants, including Motorola, AT&T, and Cox Communications in two parallel patent infringement actions in the Western District of North Carolina and the Eastern District of Texas regarding technology involving wireless telephone handset equipment, and digital cable or satellite set-top boxes.
 After a favorable claim construction ruling for our clients in the North Carolina matter, the plaintiff agreed to dismiss its claims for infringement with prejudice in both North Carolina and Texas.
 Thomas v.
 Motorola, Inc., No. 05-00493 (W.D.N.C. filed Nov.
 28, 2005); Thomas v.
 Cingular Wireless LLC, et al., No. 05-00495 (W.D.N.C. filed Nov.
 28, 2005); Thomas v.
 Cox Commc'ns, Inc., et al., No. 07-0231 (E.D.
 Tex. filed June 6, 2007); Thomas v.
 Adelphia Commc'ns Corp., et al., No. 05-00497 (W.D.N.C. filed Nov.
 28, 2005); Thomas v.
 Alltel, et al., No. 05-0506 (W.D.N.C. filed Dec.
 6, 2005).